 Why I am a Physical/Occupational Therapist: I was drawn to the field of physical rehabilitation from my early years as a martial artist.
 My initial training in the rehabilitation sciences was as athletic trainer which I completed at University of South Florida followed by a Master’s of Science with an emphasis on Advanced Athletic Training and Exercise Physiology.
 I became a physical therapist because I wanted to provide a greater scope of rehabilitation services and be able to service a wider patient population.

 Continuing Education Commitment: I have participated in a variety of continuing education courses with organizations such as North American Institute of Orthopeadic Manual Therapy (NAIOMT), International Academy of Orthopeadic Medicine-US (IAOM-US), the Gray Institute, hands on seminars and the University of St Augustine an thus utilizes an eclectic approach to treatment.
-I have completed an additional doctoral degree in manual Osteopathy through the National University of Medical Sciences and I am also completing a Doctor of Science in Orthopeadic Manual therapy through Andrews University and a PhD in Manual Osteopathic Clinical Sciences through NUMS.
-Additionally, I am an instructor for the Kinesio Taping Association and I currently serve on the research committee for the Kinesio Taping Association as well as on the Education committee for the American College of Sports Medicine (ACSM).
+I have completed an additional doctoral degree in manual Osteopathy through the National University of Medical Sciences and I am also completing a Doctor of Science in Orthopeadic Manual therapy through Andrews University.
+Additionally, I am an instructor for the Kinesio Taping Association and I currently serves on the research committee for the Kinesio Taping Association as well as on the Education committee for the American College of Sports Medicine (ACSM).

 Personal Interest: In my spare time I enjoy hiking, running and Latin dancing.